 Tesla accepted a job under Tivadar Puskás in a Budapest telegraph company in 1880.
 He was later promoted to chief electrician and later engineer for the company.
 He later moved to Paris to work for the Continental Edison Company as an engineer.

 After moving to New York, United States, Tesla worked for Thomas Alva Edison, but the two did not get along well.
 He started working with George Westinghouse in 1885.
 There, he devised an electrical distribution system that employed alternating current (AC).

 Tesla made public the first successful wireless energy transfer to power electronic devices in 1891.

 Probably Tesla’s most important contribution to energy history is the use of alternating current (AC).
-The Westinghouse Electric Company was the first implement this technology by lighting the World Colombian Exposition in Chicago in 1893.
-It proved to be a more efficient and effective method as compared to the direct current (DC) system of Edison to transport electricity in a grid.
+The Westinghouse Electric Company was the first to implement this technology by lighting the World Colombian Exposition in Chicago in 1893.
+It proved to be a more efficient and effective method compared to the direct current (DC) system of Edison, to transport electricity in a grid.
 The technology quickly became the basis for most modern electricity distribution systems.
 Besides the AC system, Tesla helped in the development of generators and turbine design.
-The earliest demonstration fluorescent lighting was also his accomplishment.
+The earliest demonstration of fluorescent lighting was also his accomplishment.

 Later Life and Death:

 Nikola Tesla continued his research work on electricity generation and turbine design in his later life.
 Even at 81, he claimed to have completed a “dynamic theory of gravity” – something which was never published.
-He died in New York City of a heart thrombus in January 1943.
+He died in New York City of a heart thrombus on 7 January 1943.
 He was 86 years old.